Brick and Mortar vs. HTML

 Most brick and mortar stores have a few definite features in common: a decent sign, a front door, a cash register, and some type of display floor to show off their wares or services.
 The same holds true for a website, though the format can vary quite differently depending on how you choose to present yourself.
 Still, there are some common requirements that every good website needs:

-- Choosing your websites name.
+• Choosing your websites name.
 Getting your own .com (or .net, .us, .org, .biz, etc) involves a process called Domain Name Registration.
-Many different companies offer this service and it generally runs around $30 / year with discounts for the more years you buy at one time.
+Many different companies offer this service and it generally runs around $10 / year with discounts for the more years you buy at one time.
 You’ll either want to choose a domain name based on your company’s name or its primary service.
 For example, a company named Don’s Auto Service might want to first check for the availability of autoservice.com as a domain name (which would help old Don greatly with search engines) or donsautoservice.com or even simply dons.com.
-Of course, other people may have had the same idea, and you’ll need to check for availability (which you can do at WhoIs.net).
-ClickNathan can help you with this as well, all part of our full service, one stop shop, take care of all of your needs attitude.
+Of course, twenty or so years into the web, plenty of other people have had the same idea and bought up a lot of the good ones.
+That’s probably why so many services, like Flickr and Twitter for example, rely on more obscure domain names.
+Don might need to get creative, doninpittsburgh.com or donsautopgh.net might fit his particular bill.
+You’ll need to check for availability (which you can do at betterwhois.net).
+ClickNathan can help you with this as well, all part of my full service, one stop shop, take care of all of your needs attitude.

-- Technology.
+• Technology.
 There are a lot of ways to build a website, from HTML to Flash and all types of variants in between.
 And the way that each of these technologies is implemented as well can have a big effect on whether your site will last for years to come or if the technology will overtake it in the next few months.
-Ideally, your site should be built with XHTML 1.0 Strict, CSS 2.0 and implement some sort of programming language (such as PHP.)
+Ideally, your site should be built with HTML5, CSS and implement some sort of programming language (such as PHP.)
 Regardless of who you use to build your site, you should ask them if they’ll be using these technologies.
 If not, I’d strongly suggest moving on.
-Also, you’ll want to make certain that your website works in all of the major browsers (Internet Explorer 6+, Firefox, Opera, and Safari).
+Also, you’ll want to make certain that your website works in all of the major browsers (the latest two or three versions of Internet Explorer, Firefox, Chrome, and Safari).

-- Spreading the word.
+• Spreading the word.
 There are two primary ways to drive people to your site.
 The first is to simply get your domain name printed on every business card, sign, ad, and piece of letterhead you have, and tell everyone you see about your website.
-The second, and probably most important, is to get yourself listed on Search Engines like Google, Yahoo! and MSN.
+The second, and probably most important, is to get yourself listed on search engines like Google, Yahoo! and Microsoft’s Bing.
 The more search engines you can get listed on, and the higher up you place for particular searches, the better.
 This is called Search Engine Optimization and it’s a combination of having the right technology behind your site, relevant content to match the search phrases you think people would most likely use to find your site, and getting your site linked to from other, well respected websites.
-Nothing to worry about, though - ClickNathan can help you with all of this!
+Nothing to worry about, though, ClickNathan can help you with all of this!